 Discover a wealth of information on searching for grants, writing proposals, establishing nonprofits, and fundraising at the Library.
 Through a subscription to Foundation Directory Online, users can search unique databases of information on more than 140,000 foundations, corporate donors, and grantmaking public charities and over 4 million of their recent grants.
 This service can be used free of charge on a Library computer.
 We currently can allow access to the directory from a Library computer one patron at a time, so it is recommended to call ahead to reserve a time slot.
 Continue Reading

 Does your child/tween/teen love video games?
 Want them to learn useful skills while exercising their mind?
-Sign them up for Code Club!
 We meet every week and learn how to program computers.
 Kids love being able to create their own video games and websites, and in the process they will gain useful technology skills!
-We will host a showcase presentation in August.
-Code Club meets Wednesdays at 5:30 p.m. and Saturdays at 1:00 p.m.
-Feel free to attend one or both meetings each week.
-Please register.

 Anyone who is interested in genealogy or local history is invited to join our genealogy interest group.
 The group meets every third Monday of the month.
-The next meeting is Monday, June 18, 3:00 p.m.–5:00 p.m. and the topic is Brick Wall session Q & A. Participants are encouraged to bring as much family information with them as possible.
+The next meeting is Monday, December 17, 3:00 p.m.–5:00 p.m.
+Local historian Rick Wiles will be here to present A Bitter Memory: The Burt Lake Burnout of 1900.
+Participants are encouraged to bring as much family information with them as possible.
 Each session will focus on a different topic.
 The group will be led by professional genealogist Barbara Manley Hernden.
 Genealogy will be taking a brief hiatus over the winter months.
 December 17 will be the last meeting until we pick up again in the spring on April 15.